ericoporto/ags-manual-wiki/acintro3.md

 ![](images/icon_info.gif)

 In the Areas editor, all the hotspots except the currently selected one are drawn in grey.
-This is to emphasise which hotspot you have selected to edit.
-You can change this behaviour by toggling the "show non-selected masks greyed out" button at the right hand end of the toolbar.
+This is to emphasize which hotspot you have selected to edit.
+You can change this behavior by toggling the "show non-selected masks greyed out" button at the right hand end of the toolbar.

 #### Interactions